 On election night I stayed up late with friends and slept late the next day.
 I slept past the time I usually meditate, which threw off my morning.
 It was a warm sunny day—likely one of the last of the season.
-I meant to get outside by 11:00, then 12:00, but wasted hours doing chores.
+I meant to get outside by 11:00, then noon, but wasted hours doing chores.

 The foliage was just past peak.
-Lots of leaves had blown off the trees in recent downpours.
+Lots of leaves had blown off trees in the recent downpours.
 Red leaves formed a carpet beneath the Japanese maples.
 The oak leaves, mostly still on the trees, were turning yellow and brown.

 I checked the time on my phone one more time and turned it off.
 I sat there, trying to just sit there, attempting to be, feeling a bit cold, feeling the dampness of the ground through my jeans.

 I closed my eyes again.
 I heard the whoosh of cars.
 I remembered the turkeys I saw earlier.
-I remembered reading that wild turkeys were wiped out of Massachusetts in the 1850s, reintroduced in the 1970s, and now there are thousands.
+I remembered reading that wild turkeys were wiped out of Massachusetts in the 1850s, reintroduced in the 1970s, and now numbered in the thousands.
 I opened my eyes.
 I remembered that I was supposed to just be being.
 A young couple walked by and I thought they thought I was weird for just sitting there.
 Some leaves fell.
 That’s what I’d been hoping to see.
 For a moment, I saw just that.

 And then, though I wasn’t sure what time it was, the time for just being was over.
 I stood up, brushed off the dirt and leaves.
 I walked back to my car through acres of remarkable trees.